sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/enterprise-portal-concepts.md

 ### Catalogs

 Catalogs enable the publishing API products and plans based on visibility and access requirements.
 The catalog can be set to public or private.
-As an admin you can customise the audience of a private catalog at a team level, allowing you to create completely custom catalogs if needed.
+As an admin you can customize the audience of a private catalog at a team level, allowing you to create completely custom catalogs if needed.

 Here’s an example of how you could set up catalogs for the users above: